This page is the entry point for Archetype's contract documents.

 • Existing default exports such as World and Processor must remain stable unless changed as part of an explicit breaking release

-• If new sugar types are introduced, prefer additive names first
+• If new runtime types are introduced, prefer additive names first

 • Any future alias swap requires migration notes and compatibility tests